 8. Partner & Family Involvement

 This is a benefit of home birth that is rarely discussed, but many find as an unexpected benefit!
 At home, your partner has a tremendous role in your birth!
 They can help you prepare the birth room, support you in labor, and even help catch the baby!
-Many dads at the hospital feel uncertain or lost at best, and unwanted or viewed as a nuisance by hospital staff at worst.
+Many partners at the hospital feel uncertain or lost at best, and unwanted or viewed as a nuisance by hospital staff at worst.

 Many midwives are enthusiastic about “helping you help her” during labor.
 They will show you massage techniques, encouraging words, and assure you when you are afraid or confused.
 Some partners decide that they would like to help with the delivery of the baby, having their hands on their child as soon as they emerge from the womb.
 This is a very special bonding moment for the entire family.
 We also encourage partners to cut the umbilical cord, dress baby for the first time, and help the mother with tasks around the house, which is crucial during the first several weeks.